Kaeseekuchen/EXILED-.nick-Plugin/README.md

 ## Configuration

-Blocked players are saved in `blockednick.yml` inside the server's `Configs` folder.
+Blocked players are saved in `blockednick.yml` inside the server's `.config/EXILED/Configs` folder.